 Where we stayed: Fairmont Mara Safari Club

 Since we had never been on safari, I didn’t know what to expect regarding accommodations.
-It wasn’t until we stayed at the other properties (all still great, but this hotel was on another level) that I realized how extraordinary this place was.
+It wasn’t until we stayed at other properties (all still great, but Fairmont Mara Safari Club was on another level) that I realized how extraordinary this place was.

 Things I loved:

-• The #1 thing that elevates Fairmont Mara Safari Club from others is the service.
-The whole staff, from our server to our room attendant, was beyond attentive and kind.
-On our last day, they brought out a cake for our anniversary and sang to us, and it was so touching.
+- The #1 thing that elevates Fairmont Mara Safari Club from other places is the staff’s perceptiveness and level of service.
+The whole staff, from our server to our room attendant, was beyond attentive and kind and made every guest feel like they were the only one.
+On our last day, they brought out a cake during breakfast for our anniversary and sang to us, and it was so touching.

-• Located along the Mara River, our tent was unexpectedly directly across from where the hippos lounged daily, so we got to see them up closer than on a usual safari, where we’d probably have to use binoculars.
+- Located along the Mara River, our tent was directly across from where the hippos liked to lounge daily, so we were pleasantly surprised to see them up close—other guests even came onto our deck to catch glimpses.

 Things to consider:

-• This luxury lodge is in a conservancy, which has pros and cons.
-The main advantage of staying in a conservancy is that it offers a more exclusive, intimate experience with fewer tourists and safari vehicles as no day visitors are allowed, so only people staying in the conservancy lodges can enjoy wildlife viewing there.
+- This luxury lodge is in a conservancy, which has pros and cons.
+The main advantage of staying in a conservancy is that it offers a more exclusive, intimate experience with fewer tourists and safari vehicles, as no day visitors are allowed, so only people staying in the conservancy lodges can enjoy wildlife viewing there.
 However, after only seeing four of the Big Five, we decided to take a day trip to the National Reserve to find the elusive leopard and maybe catch the famous migration river crossings that only happen in the National Reserve (and the Serengeti).
 While we didn’t see any crossings, we had an incredibly close leopard sighting!
-I loved staying in the conservancy and then taking a day trip to the National Reserve, and that’d be my recommendation.
-Plus, the drive is an experience of seeing different towns and villages.
+I loved staying in the conservancy and then taking a day trip to the National Reserve, so that’d be my recommendation.
+Also, the drive to the National Reserve is an experience, seeing different towns and villages.

 Day 4: Lake Nakuru